 The picture is split in two with the top image being of a a mature white woman leaning against a tree and the bottom image being of another mature white woman in a bathing suit walking towards the sea.
 The two images are separated by the article title - What You Need To Know About The Menopause And Mental Health

-However, according to Bromberger et al. (2007), controversy exists over if the menopausal transition is a risk factor for depression and that even if it is, women may vary in their vulnerability.
+However, according to Bromberger et al. (2007), controversy exists over whether the menopausal transition is a risk factor for depression and that even if it is, women may vary in their vulnerability.
 The latter part of what they claim makes sense, as individual differences are always a factor in mental health, and often health as well.

-However, again, the longitudinal observational study (evaluated annually from 1995 through 2002) by Bromberger et al. (2007) on 3302 African American, European Americans, Chinese, Japanese, and Hispanic women, aged 42-52 added support to the increased risk of depression.
+However, again, the longitudinal observational study (evaluated annually from 1995 through 2002) by Bromberger et al. (2007) on 3302 African American, European American, Chinese, Japanese, and Hispanic women, aged 42-52 added support to the increased risk of depression.
 The study found that the start of the menopause came with an increased risk of high depressive symptoms, which would remain elevated through the early stage of the menopause.

 According to the study by Sajatovic, Rosenthal, Plax, Meyer, and Bingham (2003), 30% of women who have a mental health issue perceived their symptoms to be made worse by the menopause.
-However, that also means 70% of women with pre-existing mental health issues didn’t perceive their mental health to be made worse from being menopausal.
+However, that also means 70% of women with pre-existing mental health issues didn’t perceive their mental health to be made worse by being menopausal.
 It all depends on how you choose to look at it.

-The problem with the menopause and its link to depression are that it’s hard to untangle if the hormonal change is the cause or if it’s a result of the other physical symptoms of the menopause that cause it, such as hot flushes and insomnia (Freeman, 2015).
+The problem with the menopause and its link to depression is that it’s hard to untangle if the hormonal change is the cause or if it’s a result of the other physical symptoms of the menopause that cause it, such as hot flushes and insomnia (Freeman, 2015).

 The point made by Freeman (2015) on the cause of the depressive symptoms is a good point to make because if you’re experiencing the discomfort of hot flushes, sleep disturbance, and all the other physical symptoms women have to live with while going through the menopause, then it’s likely to have an effect on their mental health.
 This effect would be relevant for knowing how to treat the mental health of women going through the menopause.

 Although depressive symptoms seem to be fairly common with the onset of the menopause, I struggled to find studies into anxiety being caused by the menopause.
-Therefore, we have to make do with what The North American Menopause Society (NAMS) says on their website for now.
+Therefore, we have to make do with what The North American Menopause Society (NAMS) says on its website for now.
 According to NAMS, few scientific studies support the idea that menopause contributes to anxiety, even though some women report such symptoms.
 However, I guess feeling like that is likely with such a change in life as it’s also an indicator of mortality.

 Thus, could it be possible that the anxiety some menopausal women feel is related to their death anxiety and not as a direct consequence of the menopause itself?